schkovich/cloudflare-docs/content/durable-objects/best-practices/create-durable-object-stubs.md

 ---
-title: Create Durable Object stubs
+title: Create Durable Object stubs & Send Requests
 pcx_content_type: concept
-weight: 16
+weight: 2
 ---

-# Create Durable Object stubs
+# Create Durable Object stubs & send requests

 A Durable Object stub is a client Object used to send requests to a remote Durable Object.